$1.5M worth of food, mostly wings, stolen by Illinois school official: prosecutors

-HARVEY, Ill.
-(WGN) — The food service director for an impoverished south suburban school district near Chicago is accused of stealing $1.5 million worth of food – mainly chicken wings – according to court documents reviewed by Nexstar’s WGN.
+The food service director for an impoverished south suburban school district near Chicago is accused of stealing $1.5 million worth of food – mainly chicken wings – according to court documents reviewed by KTLA sister station WGN.

 Vera Liddell, 66, worked for Harvey School District 152 for more than a decade, according to a LinkedIn account associated with her name.